 Global Premodern Studies (GPS) courses are graduate-level seminars that explore topics in global premodern studies.
 The consortium provides funding for these courses to bring in visiting scholars to contribute new perspectives and ideas to the class.

-Spring 2017 GPS Courses
+Fall 2017 GPS Courses